 If the worker has a negative drug screen, no further testing is required and results will be available within 2 hours of testing completion.

-If the worker has a non-negative drug screen, it is Health and Hearing Conservation Consultants’ recommendation that ALL non-negative sample’s be sent to the laboratory for confirmation testing and if laboratory results still remain non-negative on to a Medical Review Officer (MRO).
+If the worker has a non-negative drug screen, it is Health Conservation Consultants’ recommendation that ALL non-negative sample’s be sent to the laboratory for confirmation testing and if laboratory results still remain non-negative on to a Medical Review Officer (MRO).
 Please note that non-negative drug screens CANNOT be called positive for legal purposes.
 To have a positive drug test, a sample would need to undergo the laboratory and MRO process.

 - Laboratory confirmation creates a full chain of custody and legally recognized drug screen.